twrchtrwyth/pelican/WHATISTHIS.md

 This is the source code for my Pelican-based website.
 Pelican is a Python-based framework that--with the help of Jinja--converts Markdown files to HTML.

-(Note: after updating the app on Yunohost may need to run `sudo chown -R Wil *` within the pelican root directory to restore ownership and avoid issues when generating the site.)
+(Note: after updating the app on Yunohost may need to run `sudo chown -R wil *` within the pelican root directory to restore ownership and avoid issues when generating the site.
+Might need to do this specifically for the hidden git repo and gitignore too.)

 ## STRUCTURE